galsci/pysm/docs/index.rst

 Dependencies
 ============

-PySM is written in Python, for the requirements see `pyproject.toml` on PyPI and within the package.
+PySM is written in pure Python, multi-threading and Just-In-Time compilation are provided by `numba`, for the requirements see `pyproject.toml` on PyPI and within the package.

 In order to run in parallel with MPI, it also needs: